 While The FBI's Watching You -- Who's Watching The FBI?
 Some Serious Allegations Of Sexual Predation Within The Bureau Are Beginning To Haunt It

-As someone whom the FBI (through the NSA) has illegally spied on within the privacy of my own bedroom and bathroom for years on end (as well as being sexually assaulted by way of the NSA's satellite based directed energy weaponry),
+As someone whom the FBI (through the NSA) has illegally spied on within the privacy of my own bedroom and bathroom for years on end (as well as being sexually assaulted by way of the NSA's satellite based directed energy weaponry), I was not in the least surprised to learn that the FBI has some serious problems of a sexual nature within its own backyard.

 Given that the FBI has maintained it has a policy of zero tolerance for sexual predators, it is quite disturbing to find that the Bureau itself has found that many of its own agents have committed crimes of sexual predation, including those of child molestation, rape and incest.
 Moreover, other allegations in regard to FBI agents frequenting houses of ill repute have also surfaced.
 Amongst its many other problems, it's clear that the FBI now has yet another serious one hanging over its head; one which demonstrates the complete moral depravity that this federal agency appears to be steeped in.
 Several accounts of this can be found below.